-Active Ingredient: It is composed of active component Mesalamine.
-It is an agent derived from sulfasalazine, an antiinflammatory agent.
-It may reduce inflammation through inhibition of cyclooxygenase and prostaglandin production.
-It helps to reduce bowel inflammation, diarrhea, rectal bleeding and stomach pain.
+It is composed of the active component Mesalamine.
+It is an agent derived from sulfasalazine, an anti-inflammatory agent.
+It may reduce inflammation through the inhibition of cyclooxygenase and prostaglandin production.
+It helps to reduce bowel inflammation, diarrhea, rectal bleeding, and stomach pain.

-Indications: Given medication is used to treat a certain bowel disease such as ulcerative colitis.
+Given medication is used to treat a certain bowel disease such as ulcerative colitis.
 Asacol helps to reduce symptoms of ulcerative colitis such as diarrhea, rectal bleeding, and stomach pain.
-This medication belongs to a class of drugs known as aminosalicylates that decreases swelling in the colon.
+This medication belongs to a class of drugs known as aminosalicylates which decrease swelling in the colon.

-- 800 mg: It is to be consumed 3 times a day before or after meal as directed by the doctor
+- 800 mg: It is to be consumed 3 times a day before or after a meal as directed by the doctor.

 What is Asacol?

 Asacol (mesalamine) affects a substance in the body that causes inflammation, tissue damage, and diarrhea.
 They are used to treat moderately active ulcerative colitis in adults.

 Take Asacol exactly as prescribed by your doctor.
 Take the tablets with a full glass of water.
 Take tablets on an empty stomach, at least 1 hour before and 2 hours after a meal.

 What is to be avoided while taking Asacol?

 Ask the doctor before using an antacid and use only the type doctor recommends.
 Some antacids can make it harder for the body to absorb mesalamine.

 Inform the doctor about current medicines and any start or stop using, especially: azathioprine; mercaptopurine; or NSAIDs.